disciplesian/disciplesian/README.md

 Here’s a completed version of your introduction with the details you’ve shared:

+Here’s your updated introduction with your quote and a relevant icon:

 	•	👋 Hi, I’m @disciplesian
 	•	👀 I’m interested in coding, language translation and interpretation, AI, cybersecurity, and non-profit development.
 	•	🌱 I’m currently learning more about AI advancements, cybersecurity strategies, and ways to empower the Zomi community through technology and media.